Part-DB/Part-DB-server/docs/installation/saml_sso.md

 {: .important }
 > It is recommended that you let the original admin user (ID: 2) be a local user, so you can still login to Part-DB if the SAML identity provider is not available.

+## Advanced SAML configuration
+You can find some more advanced SAML configuration options in the `config/packages/hslavich_onelogin_saml.yaml` file.
+Refer to the file for more information.
+Normally you don't have to change anything here.

+Please note that this file is not saved by the Part-DB backup tool, so you have to save it manually if you want to keep your changes.
+On docker containers you have to configure a volume mapping for it.